DanielServejeira/Multi-TechnicalProblemAnalysis/README.md

 # Multi-Technical Problems Analysis

 This project aims to develop programs to solve some usual problems, using the specified algorithm design technique.
-The programs strive to feature an intuitive and user-friendly interface.
+The programs strive to feature an intuitive and user-friendly interface open to multiple languages.

 ---